 Two residential units are allowed by-right in the Residence A (RA) zoning district.
 The two-family house will be in the RA district as well as portions of other units.
 The portions of other units are allowed per SZO §7.3, which states that in the RA district, where developments include a minimum 12.5% affordable housing units on-site, but in no case less than one affordable unit, as defined by §2.2.4, the two dwelling unit maximum may be waived by the SPGA through application for SPSR.
-This section also states that no incentives for provision of additional affordable housing units as set forth under § 13.5 shall be available for those applications requiring a SPSR under this section.
 The proposal includes affordable housing under the 12.5% requirement and the SPSR to have more than two units in the RA district is part of this application.
+Section 7.3 also states that no incentives for provision of additional affordable housing units as set forth under § 13.5 in the RA district shall be available for those applications requiring a SPSR.
 Since the additional affordable housing under the incentive is proposed to be in the RC zoning district the limitation does not impact this proposal.

 The proposal in the RA district includes two principle structures: the two-family house and a portion of the multi-residential unit building.
 SZO §7.2 states that in the Residence A district, no more than one principal structure is allowed per lot except as permitted by SPSR.
-This request is part of the application to have a portion of a second principle structure on the RA side of the lot.
+This application includes the request to have two principle structures on the lot.